mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="rufus-install.png" alt="Screenshot of Rufus" caption="I use [Rufus](https://rufus.ie) to write my Pi micro SD cards, but any whole disk imaging tool will work.">}}

 Enable SSH access by placing a file called `ssh` on the microSD's boot partition.
-If you're connecting over wireless, you'll also need to [add a `wpa_supplicant.conf` file](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).
+If you're connecting over wireless, you need a [`wpa_supplicant.conf` file](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).

 When you're done preparing the microSD card, insert it into your Pi device.